MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Block.md

 ### **isWaterlogged**
 `read-only isWaterlogged: boolean;`

-Returns or sets whether this block has a liquid on it.
+Returns or sets whether this block has water on it.

 Type: *boolean*